 The shape allows specific function.
-Its shape ('enamel bulge') can deflect chewed material from the gum margin, preventing damage.
+Its 'shape ('enamel bulge') in the cervical ('neck') region of the tooth deflects chewed material from the gum margin, preventing damage.

 Root: The tooth roots are hidden by bone and soft tissue.
 Provides mechanical support for each tooth.
 May be single, double or triple rooted; multiple roots are divergent to assist mechanical attachment.

 They form the majority of each tooth, approx 60-70%.